Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 └───────────────┴────────────┘
 ```

 My personal opinion is that, if you want to write maximally safe Polars, then you're best off avoiding expressions which change length (e.g. `Expr.drop_nulls`) or which change order (e.g. `Expr.sort`).
-Instead, use the dataframe equivalents (`DataFrame.drop_nulls` and `DataFrame.sort` respectively), or specify `ignore_nulls` and `order_by` arguments when available.
+Instead, use the dataframe equivalents (`DataFrame.drop_nulls` and `DataFrame.sort` respectively) so that all rows get truncated or rearranged together, or specify `ignore_nulls` and `order_by` arguments when available.

 ## Literals

-The interpretation of literals, such as `pl.lit(1)`, differs a bit between Polars and SQL.
-In Polars, `lit(1)` means "a single row with the value of 1", whereas in SQL it would mean "repeat the value 1 for every row in this table".
+The interpretation of literals, such as `pl.lit(1)`, differs between Polars and SQL.
+In Polars, `lit(1)` means "a single row with the value of 1", whereas in SQL it means "repeat the value 1 for every row in this table".
 We can see an example of the consequence of this difference in the following example.

 ```py
 >>> df